tdwg/bdq/tg2/_review/docs/guide/users/index.md

 ###### 3.2.3.4.1 Measures Counting Results on Other Tests (non-normative)

-There are a small set of `Measures` that count the results of other tests run on the same `SingleRecord`.
-These `Single Record` `Measures` that take the output of other tests as their input are intended as informative and do not have a formal purpose in the Fitness for Use Framework.
+There are a small set of `Measures` that count the results of other Tests run on the same `SingleRecord`.
+These `Single Record` `Measures` that take the output of other Tests as their input are intended as informative and do not have a formal purpose in the Fitness for Use Framework.
 One of these is the Test `MEASURE_AMENDMENTS_PROPOSED`, it provides a count of the number of Amendment Tests that proposed changes to that record.

-For example, if 17 tests proposed amendments on a particular `SingleRecord`; the `Response` would be
+For example, if 17 Tests proposed amendments on a particular `SingleRecord`; the `Response` would be

 * `Response.status`=RUN_HAS_RESULT
 * `Response.result`="17"